deel-ai/xplique/docs/api/concepts/holistic_craft.md

 `nb_design` must be a nonzero power of two.
 Keep Sobol's default `nb_channels=1`: localization computes a separate single-channel map for each selected concept.
-Sobol-based concept importance is a different operation: it attributes the task prediction to concept activations.
+Sobol-based concept importance is a different operation: it perturbs latent concept activations and attributes changes in the task prediction to concepts, rather than perturbing inputs to measure $s_k(x)$.

 RISE is an alternative black-box configuration; pass `rise` as `partial_explainer` to the same
 method: